SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 _headers:_ A collection of key/value string pairs representing additional headers to include with API requests.

 _throwOnBadResponse:_ Default value is false.
-When set to true, the sdk will throw an Error on responses with statuses that are not 2xx or 304.
+When set to true, the SDK throws an Error on responses with statuses that are not 2xx or 304.

 ### Public Client Shopper Login helpers